 How a Culture of Guilt Around Spending Fractures Young Indians’ Relationship With Money

+“I was interested in buying a keyboard recently… but [the decision] almost gave me a panic attack.”

 At 23, Shahrukh Mohammed realized he didn’t know how to spend his money.
 He arrived at an online shopping festival, his mind already made – all he wanted was a keyboard.
-The keyboard was an investment, Shahrukh, a software engineer, told himself, as an act of justification.
+The keyboard was an investment, Shahrukh told himself, as an act of justification.
 Still, he scrolled up and down the page to absorb the details, the reviews, the offerings of this purchase – looking for anything that might help him make his case for why he needed a new keyboard.

 “I was relentlessly calling my best friend and my sister to seek affirmations that I was doing the ‘right’ thing,” he recalls.
 Purchasing a keyboard meant he was “pampering” himself.
 Was he spoiled and indulgent?
 What would his parents make of his decision?
 “It almost gave me a panic attack.”